fibo/graphql-ccxt/README.md

 ## Features

-- Joins together [GraphQL] and [CCXT]: can fetch prices, read balance, open orders, etc. on multiple exchanges at once.
+- Joins together [GraphQL] and [CCXT]: can fetch prices, read balance, open orders, etc.
 - No dependencies other than [graphql](https://www.npmjs.com/package/graphql) and [ccxt](https://www.npmjs.com/package/ccxt) (by the way, installed as peer deps).
-- It's isomorphic!
-It works on a server as usual (see [demo below](#demo)), but also in a browser (see [examples/browser/ folder](https://github.com/fibo/graphql-ccxt/tree/main/examples/browser)).
 - Last but not least, it can be used to increase your income 💰💰💰

 ## Credits